niyiyu/pnwstore/README.md

 # PNWstore: Pacific Northwest Storage
 [![DOI](https://zenodo.org/badge/479659348.svg)](https://zenodo.org/badge/latestdoi/479659348) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a python-based seismic data query and selection toolbox for [Denolle-lab](https://denolle-lab.github.io) members.
 The server runs at https://pnwstore1.ess.washington.edu/ and is only accessible within the UW network.

-The pnwstore documentation can be found [here](https://niyiyu.github.io/pnwstore).
+More details about the data and the server can be found in the [documentation](https://niyiyu.github.io/pnwstore).

 ## What data are in pnwstore?
 - mseed data from PNW (1980 - 2023)